chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The updated Pattern.compile string included an extra quote inside the lookahead, breaking Kotlin parsing.", "PROJECT NOTE": "In PytestConsoleFilter.kt, regex strings must have balanced quotes and properly escaped backslashes; consider using triple-quoted strings for complex patterns.", "NEW INSTRUCTION": "WHEN editing Kotlin regex in PytestConsoleFilter THEN ensure balanced quotes and escapes before saving"
 }

+[2025-12-12 13:13] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "Gradle :test",
+    "ERROR": "FileComparisonFailedError: intention output mismatch",
+    "ROOT CAUSE": "The applied wrap intention produced code differing from the test’s expected output.", "PROJECT NOTE": "Inspect the HTML diff at build/reports/tests/test/index.html to see actual vs expected.", "NEW INSTRUCTION": "WHEN FileComparisonFailedError occurs in intention test THEN inspect HTML report and align output" }

+[2025-12-12 13:16] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "Gradle :test",
+    "ERROR": "FileComparisonFailedError in intention output",
+    "ROOT CAUSE": "The wrap applier produced a different callee form (likely qualified builtins) than tests expect.", "PROJECT NOTE": "doIntentionTest compares full file text; builtins must be rendered as unqualified names like str().", "NEW INSTRUCTION": "WHEN expected constructor resolves to a builtin THEN render unqualified name without module prefix" }